jviteMx/AMDCapstone/Documentation/README.md

 3. Run the command: docker-compose up
 4. Open a second CMD line and run it as an administrator
 5. Optional step, if you want to check the status of the containers run the command : docker ps

-There are two ways to access the data base
-1) via terminal
-	1.  a)if on linux or Mac run command: sudo docker exec -it AMDcontainer bash
-	1.  b)if on windows run command: docker exec -it AMDcontainer bash
-	2.) a line the says "Root"with a memory address pops up propmting to enter a command.
-		Enter command: mongo
-	3.) to view the data base enter command: showdb

-2) via mongodb plugin for vscode
-	1) go to extensions in vscode and search for mongodb plugin and download
-	2) Once downloaded the mongodb icon will appear on the left side of your IDE
-	3) click on the icon
-	4) on the left side of the screen click "add a connection", a text bar will appear at the top of your ide
-	5) eg. if localhost, you can copy and paste this link and hit enter: mongodb://127.0.0.1:27020

 6. In order to stop the docker container from running, on the second terminal, type 'exit' and enter, then 'exit' and enter agian untill you have naviagted back to the root prompt
-7. Run the command: docker stop AMDcontainer
-8. you are now safe to close both terminals and all relevant windows
-9. 1.
-In order to start, run a CMD line as an adminsitrator
-2. Navigate to the path of the folder the "docker-compose" file is in
-3. Run the command: docker-compose up
-4. Open a second CMD line and run it as an administrator
-5. Optional step, if you want to check the status of the containers run the command : docker ps
+7. Optional step, if you want to check the status of the containers run the command : docker ps

 There are two ways to access the data base
 1) via terminal